 33. Depending on your category and offer, you will find Craigslist to be a cheap or free classified service.

 34. It is pretty easy to ask or answer questions on Yahoo!
-Answers and provide links to relevant resources.
+Answers or Quora and provide links to relevant resources.

 35. It is pretty easy to ask or answer questions on Google Groups and provide links to relevant resources.

 36. If you run a fairly reputable company, create a page about it in the Wikipedia or in topic specific wikis.
+Getting added is only half the battle.
+Make sure you regularly monitor your page for zealot editors who may decide to arbitrarily delete it.
 If it is hard to list your site directly, try to add links to other pages that link to your site.

 37. It takes about 15 minutes to set up a topical Squidoo page, which you can use to look like an industry expert.
 Link to expert documents and popular useful tools in your fields, and also create a link back to your site.

 38. Submit a story to Digg that links to an article on your site.
 You can also submit other content and have some of its link authority flow back to your profile page.

 39. If you publish an RSS feed and your content is useful and regularly updated, some people will syndicate your RSS content (and some of those will provide links; unfortunately, some will not).

 40. Most forums allow members to leave signature links or personal profile links.
 If you make quality contributions some people will follow these links and potentially read your site, link at your site, and/or buy your products.
 The key is to be relevant and have links seem more incidental or complimentary rather than having it look like you are posting just for the links.